 You can check more details in this Step-By-Step Guide as a Freelancer in Portugal.

-Another possible visa option is the D7 Visa – also called the Passive Income Visa, which is open to non-EU citizens, as long as they can prove that they have sufficient funds to sustain themselves in Portugal.
+Another possible visa option is the D7 Visa – also called the Passive Income Visa, which is open to non-EU citizens, as long as they can prove that they have sufficient funds to sustain themselves in Portugal; they must earn equal to the Portuguese minimum wage (€820 per month) in passive income.
 You can find more information in our article on the Portugal D7 Visa.

 For investors, we’d like to give you more information about the Portugal Golden Visa Program, also known as the Residence Permit Program with a five-year residency-by-investment scheme for non-EU nationals.
-After five years of residency, you will be able to get Portuguese Citizenship.
+After five years of residency, you will be able to get Portuguese citizenship.
 The process to gain a Portuguese Golden Visa is much more straightforward in a lot of ways, compared to other visa types.

-Sounds interesting?
+Sound interesting?

-Check carefully our Portugal Golden Visa Complete Step-by-step Guide 2022
+Check carefully our Portugal Golden Visa Complete Step-by-step Guide

 Most of the mentioned above are suitable options for non-EU citizens, but what about EU citizens?